deitch/cansecurity/README.md

 It is up to you to make sure that you use expressjs's server.error() handler to correctly handle this error.

 ### Middleware API
 The following authorization middleware methods are available.
 Each one is followed by an example.
+There are two sections

+* Regular API: Regular restrictTo* that are always applied.
+* Conditional API: Conditions under which to apply the regular restrictTo* interfaces.

+#### Regular API
+Regular API interfaces are used to restrict access, each example is given below.

 * restrictToLoggedIn - user must have logged in